Can a Family Member Be Added to a Reverse Mortgage?

 People seem to enjoy making additions of one sort or another.
 Homeowners might add an extra bedroom to accommodate visiting in-laws.
 Golfers might add a solo player to complete a foursome.
 Or magicians might add a routine to improve their act.

-Unfortunately, however, you can’t add a family member to an existing reverse mortgage.
+Unfortunately, however, you can’t add a family member to existing Home Equity Conversion Mortgages, also commonly known as HECM reverse mortgages.
 Let’s look at some specific questions and scenarios to further illustrate this point.

 What if I meet the age requirement when I apply, but my spouse doesn’t?
 Can I still add my spouse to the reverse mortgage?